Injury Attorneys | Restoring LivesTM

 This finding makes sense because daydreaming is a common human behavior.
 It occurs when people are bored, have pressing concerns or are reminiscing.
-When caught up in routine activities that don’t challenge the mind, people naturally occupy themselves with more interesting things.
-This means they drive on autopilot, which leaves them vulnerable to any unexpected traffic event.
+When caught up in routine activities that don’t challenge the mind, people naturally occupy themselves with more interesting things—meaning they drive on autopilot, which leaves them vulnerable to unexpected traffic events.

 While daydreaming can be nice, being on the receiving end of a daydreaming driver’s negligent behavior can leave you in a nightmare.
-If you or a loved one have been injured because of the actions of a negligent driver, get the legal advice of an experienced Indianapolis car accident attorney.
-For a free case evaluation, contact Wilson Kehoe Winingham.
+If you or a loved one have been injured because of the actions of a negligent driver, you are urged to contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.